Waterbury & Danbury

 "NVCC Danbury is very convenient.
 It’s close to where I live, it has a low cost tuition, great staff, advisors and professors who are like mentors, lots of clubs and great opportunities.
 My favorite spot is the A.C.E because of the free tutoring!
 I recommend everyone comes to NVCC - it prepares you for your future."

-Held in Founders Hall, Room F338
+Held in Founders Hall Room 207.
+No RSVP needed.

 Request your SAT, ACT or AP test scores